RehanSaeed/Serilog.Exceptions/README.md

 Currently following options are supported:

-* Property name which will hold destructured exception, `ExceptionDetail` by default
+* `RootName`: property name which will hold destructured exception, `ExceptionDetail` by default

 ## Contributing